ericvaladas/da.js/README.md

 Go to `chrome://extensions/` and enable Developer mode to load the extension.

 ### Usage
-Launch the da.js chrome app and play around in the inspector
+Launch the da.js chrome app, open the inspector, and play around in the console
 ```js
 var client = new Client("username", "password")
 client.connect()